SepolBCL/calculator_30516/README.md

 ## Hugo Filipe Ferreira Lopes

-Linguagem C

-  This program was developed to create a calculator with basic functions:
+  This program was developed in C to create a calculator with basic functions:

 										- Sum
 										- Subtraction